Latest posts

 • Shadow Over the Grid: A Surge of Sabotage in Venezuela’s Electrical Infrastructure

-The Resistance Hub In early April 2025, Venezuelan authorities announced the arrest of three individuals accused of involvement in a “terrorist sabotage” operation targeting the country’s electrical power grid.
-These arrests follow a troubling pattern of attacks on critical infrastructure in Venezuela, rekindling a longstanding debate about the intersection of internal dissent, foreign influence, and…
+In early April 2025, Venezuelan authorities announced the arrest of three individuals accused of carrying out a “terrorist sabotage” operation against the nation’s electrical grid.
+The arrests mark the latest in a troubling pattern of attacks on Venezuela’s critical infrastructure.
+They have reignited a long-running debate about the links between internal dissent, foreign influence, and

 Read more